Knuromuro/kick-multibot-panel/README.md

 PORT=8000 DEBUG=false python run.py
 ```

+If the selected port is already taken, the server automatically falls back to a
+random free port and prints a notice.

 Open <http://localhost:5000/login> and sign in.
-After logging in, the dashboard lets you manage up to 1000 bots.
+After logging in, the dashboard
+lets you manage up to 1000 bots.

 Environment variables: